-Moved By: Duchess Park (Karpenko) Seconded By: Prince G George (Manhas) Board Recommendations Recommended Action: To defeat To approve No Recommendation Comments: This proposal is not consistent with numerous principles and values of school sport, including student-athletes should represent a school. • If a student does not meet residency, the school may appeal to the EAC which will consider extraordinary and exceptional circumstances.
-If denied by this committee, the student is ineligible. • The membership passed a policy last year, as recommended by the Board that a student who doesn't meet residency but maintains their living environment for a period of one year, then becomes fully eligible bringing this rule in alignment with our other eligibility related policies. • If this proposed policy were to pass it would mean one less spot available for a student to represent their school and earn points for their team.
+Moved By: Duchess Park (Karpenko) Seconded E By: Prince George (Manhas) Board Recommendations Recommended Action: To defeat To approve No Recommendation Comments: This proposal is not consistent with numerous principles and values of school sport, including student-athletes si represent a school. nould If a student does not meet residency, the school may appeal to the EAC which will consider extraordinary and ex circumstances.
+If denied by this committee, the student is ineligible. ceptional The membership passed a policy last year, as recommended by the Board that a student who doesn't meet reside maintains their living environment for a period of one year, then becomes fully eligible bringing this rule in align our other eligibility related policies. , If this proposed policy were to pass it would mean one less spot available for a student to represent their school points for their team. and earn